 CONTINUED EMPLOYMENT AND PROMOTION

-3.01 Continued employment of a clinical faculty member during the term of appointment will depend on satisfactory performance of assigned responsibilities and the availability of funding.
+4.01 Continued employment of a non-tenure track faculty member during the term of appointment will depend on satisfactory performance of assigned responsibilities and the availability of funding; provided, however, that if employment is not being continued as a result of funding for the position ceasing during the term of appointment, the non-tenure track faculty member will be allowed to complete the current academic year.
+During the first year of a multi-year appointment, the faculty member will be in probationary status for the first six months of the appointment.
+Before the completion of the first six months of appointment, the unit administrator will conduct a preliminary Appraisal & Development process with the faculty member.
+If performance is not satisfactory, the individual will have an opportunity to address their shortcomings over the next three months, at the end of which the unit administrator will indicate whether the candidate has satisfied expectations sufficient to continue serving into the second year of the multi-year term.

-3.02 Reappointment is contingent upon the availability of funds and satisfactory performance as determined through performance appraisal.
+4.02 Reappointment to a new term of service is contingent upon the availability of funds and satisfactory performance as determined through performance appraisal.

-3.03 If a decision not to recommend reappointment of a clinical faculty member is based on performance rather than on lack of funding, the schedule for notification outlined below should be observed:
+4.03 If a decision not to recommend reappointment of a non-tenure track faculty member is based on performance rather than on lack of funding, the schedule for notification outlined below should be observed:

-For clinical faculty on one-year appointments or less, notice shall be given at least three months before the expiration of the appointment;
+For non-tenure track faculty with less than one year of service, notice shall be given at least three months before the expiration of the appointment;

-For clinical faculty with more than one year of service, notice shall be given at least twelve months before the expiration of an appointment.
+For non-tenure track faculty with more than one year of continuous service, notice shall be given at least twelve months before the expiration of an appointment.

-3.04 Clinical Instructors, Clinical Assistant Professors, and Clinical Associate Professors will be eligible to seek promotion, after appropriate time of service in rank, according to guidelines for promotion developed by the sponsoring academic unit(s).
-Both tenure-track and clinical faculty should be involved in developing criteria for promotion to Clinical Assistant Professor, Clinical Associate Professor, and Clinical Professor.
+4.04 Non-tenure track faculty will be eligible to seek promotion, after appropriate time of service in rank, according to Academic Unit Standards developed by the sponsoring academic unit(s).
+Both tenure-track and non-tenure track faculty should be involved in developing criteria for promotion in rank.
 These criteria should specify the performance expected at each rank and how the quality of service in assigned academic responsibilities is to be documented.
-The provisions of Section 1.6 (Promotions in Rank) of the Policy Statement shall be followed in decisions to promote or not promote clinical faculty members.
+The provisions of Section 1.6 (Promotions in Rank) of the Policy Statement shall be followed in decisions to promote or not promote non-tenure track faculty members.

 RIGHTS AND PRIVILEGES

-4.01 Clinical faculty will participate in all usual employment benefits sponsored by the University.
+5.01 Non-tenure track faculty may be eligible for employment benefits as determined by OSU Human Resources.
 They shall not be eligible to participate in sabbatical leaves.

-4.02 Privileges regarding faculty governance at the academic unit level shall be determined by the unit(s) in which the clinical professor resides.
+5.02 Privileges regarding faculty governance at the academic unit level shall be determined by the unit(s) in which the non-tenure track faculty member resides.
 Individuals may be afforded the opportunity to serve on departmental, college, and University committees.

-Clinical Faculty shall be excluded from Faculty Council, Graduate Faculty Council, and those committees that confer voting privileges on matters of reappointment, promotion, and tenure of tenure-track faculty members.
-General Faculty voting privileges shall be as described in Appendix A, Charter and Bylaws of the General Faculty of Oklahoma State University, Article I, Section 1.
-This states: "All full-time resident members (minimum 75% appointment) and members emeriti of the Faculty with the academic rank of instructor or above and other members designated by the Faculty Council of the University as having the rank equivalent to that of instructor or above are members of the General Faculty and are entitled to vote in General Faculty elections."
+5.03 Non-tenure track faculty shall be excluded from Faculty Council, Graduate Council, and those committees that confer voting privileges on matters of reappointment, promotion, and tenure of tenure-track faculty members.
+General Faculty voting privileges of non-tenure track faculty shall be as described in Appendix A, Charter and Bylaws of the General Faculty of Oklahoma State University, Article I, Section 1: "All full-time resident members (minimum 75% appointment) and members emeriti of the Faculty with the academic rank of instructor or above and other members designated by the Faculty Council of the University as having the rank equivalent to that of instructor or above are members of the General Faculty and are entitled to vote in General Faculty elections."

-4.03 The Administration should seek appropriate faculty counsel on all matters concerning non-tenure track clinical faculty.
+5.04 The Administration should seek appropriate faculty counsel on all matters concerning non-tenure track faculty.